Version 1.10 ©Alex Fung, August 2020.

-Grey Book next to him.
+Grey Book next to him

-There are three submerged rooms, and they are connected together.
+There are three submerged rooms, they are connected together as the Flooded Area.
 The one under Pool Hall is empty.
 Dive South.
-When playing Thief Gold, note the left.
+When playing Thief Gold, note the left side.
 On top of a “frame” at the left wall (underwater) are two Water Arrows.
-They were not present in Original Thief, the developers must have heard me complaining abuot the emptiness of these submerged rooms.
+They were not present in Original Thief, the developers must have heard me complaining about the emptiness of these submerged rooms.

 Reader Andrew Shaffer taught me an effective way to gather the Zombies for killing.
 Go to the Stairs Hall and mantle on the railing surrounding the stairwell.
 Now the Zombies can’t hurt you any more!

-Once in the invulnerable possible, all you need to do is to attract the Zombies to gather around you.
-This is not simple, because they usually stop walking as soon as you are in sight.
+Once in the invulnerable position, all you need to do is to attract the Zombies to gather around you.
+This is not simple, because they usually stop walking as soon as you are out of sight.
 There are around 11 Zombies in this level, plus a handful of Zombie Possums.
 It is easy to gather 7 or 8 Zombies into the hall, but it is best if you can gather as many as you can.
 It is best if you run around the halls to wake up the Zombie Possums, and attract all the Zombies to follow you here, before you mantle up the railing.

-The all the zombies crowded togehter, you can easily finish all of them using a couple of Fire Arrows or Holy Water vials.
+With the zombies crowded togehter, you can easily finish all of them using a couple of Fire Arrows or Holy Water vials.

 Odyseeos reminded me that there is another way to wipe out the Zombies.
 When you explore Level 2, you’ll find the Fireball Room.
-Just lead the a handful of Zombies to follow you up the great ramp of the Ramp Hall to the Fireball Room, and the fire balls will bring them down for you.
+Just lead a handful of Zombies to follow you up the great ramp of the Ramp Hall to the Fireball Room, and the fire balls will bring them down for you.

 Climb down the ladder and climb the one on your left (North ladder).
 And you find that it goes through the ceiling to the room above.
 If you are playing Normal or Hard Difficulty, study the middle sarcophagus on your left.
 A is there, though not easy to make out even when you are staring at it.

 Climb through the ceiling and we arrived on Level 2.

 First we look at the map of Level 2, starting from the Ramp-Hall (2B2, now with a leading 2 because we are on level 2 now), because it is the natural starting point of level 2 (although we did not really start there).

 Also, you may try to lure all the Zombies downstairs up the ramp to the fireball trap.
 To do so, remember that Zombies goes directly at you.
 You have to attract them to walk to the base of the ramp, and then attract them up the ramp.
 At the top of the ramp, turn left and run across the trap, waiting for the Zombie to be blasted.

-On the other side of the hall but it would not open.
+On the other side of the hall is a door that would not open.
 The door leads to the Mystic’s Heart, which is not part of your mission objectives.
-Players of Hard Difficulty Level should go back down the ladder (to the top of the ramp) and skip to the .
+Players of Hard Difficulty Level can only go back down the ladder (to the top of the ramp) and skip to the .